 It is available to all residents of Winnebago County.

-For more information on TB skin testing, please call Winnebago County Health Department at 232-3000.
+For more information on TB skin testing or to schedule an appointment, please call Winnebago County Health Department at 232-3000.

 Latent TB Infection (LTBI) Information